BioprospectingCreated by Heather Beal, Montana State University

 - Thermophiles (more info) : This official site of Yellowstone National Park contains information on thermophiles as a part of the "Nature in Yellowstone" home page.
 Specific topics covered include the history of thermophile research in Yellowstone National Park and future research plans including the "Yellowstone Thermophiles Conservation Project"...(more info)

-- Microscopic Wildlife in Yellowstone National Park ( This site may be offline. ) : This site contains an article from Yellowstone Geographic focusing on Yellowstone National Park's thermophiles and their geothermal habitat.
+- Microscopic Wildlife in Yellowstone National Park (more info) : This site contains an article from Yellowstone Geographic focusing on Yellowstone National Park's thermophiles and their geothermal habitat.
 The article discusses the discovery of thermophiles in Yellowstone and the history of bioprospecting in Yellowstone as well as bioprospecting in other geothermal areas around the world...(more info)

 For additional resources about Bioprospecting and Microbial Life in Extreme Environments, search the Microbial Life collection.